 The future must be secure and we must all have mutual aspirations to improve the quality of people's lives.
 That will mean taking a pragmatic approach to the finances of the police and related services.
 Effective reserves must be established and maintained so that we remain sustainable and responsive to the future financial challenges.
 Financing will be focussed upon what needs to be done not just what seems nice to do.

-Good financial management is essential for the future and that is why I will be meticulous in holding the force to account for the use of finance and resources.
+Good financial management is essential to ensure a sustainable, long-term future and that is why I will be meticulous in holding the Force to account for the use of finance and resources.